UraraKono/pychrono-gym-env/README.md

 ## Installation of chrono

 ### Recommended way
-Suppose you have CUDA version 12.1 or newer.
+If you have CUDA version 12.1 or newer, you can take this recommended way.
+If not, please follow the other way mentioned later.
 1. Clone to the github repo chrono-tunerINN

 2. Try creating an environment from this yaml file in this repo using: